certara/pyDarwin/docs/Glossary.rst

 A searched parameter initial estimate ({ALAG[2]}) occurs before a fixed initial estimated ((0,1)  ; THETA(2) Volume).

 Each parameter initial estimate must be on a separate line.
-Parameter estimates must be enclosed in parentheses, e.g, (0,1).
+Parameter estimates must be enclosed in parentheses, e.g., (0,1).

 .. _Nested Tokens: